 Did you know that a luxury or sports rental can be nearly the same price as a regular vanilla rental?
 It’s true!

 I was really surprised when I was researching prices to find that at some times of the year it can take as little as $30 per day to step up to a vehicle from Overdrive.
-Add our LAPOFTAS promo code into the mix and you’ll save even more with a 5% discount.
+Add my LAPOFTAS promo code into the mix and you’ll save even more with a 5% discount.

 Part of the reason for this is that Overdrive prefers to present their customers with simplicity in pricing – in other words, no volatile changes from week to week.
 This also means that their pricing structure barely changes throughout the year – unlike a lot of other companies that massively jack their prices up in the summer to second-mortgage levels.